nevinmathew/Order-Management-System/README.md

   ● Cron job to send emails to customers when they are approaching the gold/platinum barriers.

   ● Swagger UI for  API documentation and designing.

+  ● Spring boot actuator for monitoring, gathering metrics, understanding traffic, and know the state of our database